NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/Getting Started--DOCID63.md

 The drop down list includes all the available actions you can use to manage the instance.
 The below gives a brief explanation about them:

-- Create Snapshot, create a snapshot of instance.
+- **Create Snapshot:** create a snapshot of instance.
 The snapshot will save all the state of instance at the time you taking the snapshot and it can be used an image to launch a new instance with all the saved state.
 Only primary disk is saved.

-- Edit instance, change the name of the instance.
+- **Edit Instance:** change the name of the instance.

-- Edit Security Groups, you can add/delete security groups associated with the instance.
+- **Edit Security Groups:** you can add/delete security groups associated with the instance.
 This allows your open/close ports after instance has been launched.

-- Console, this action allows you to access the instance via the VNC console and allow your to access the instance via the web browser.
+- **Console:** this action allows you to access the instance via the VNC console and allow your to access the instance via the web browser.

-- View Log, this action allows you view the boot messages that normally displayed on the standard output (monitor).
+- **View Log:** this action allows you view the boot messages that normally displayed on the standard output (monitor).
 This is useful for debugging.

-- Pause Instance, this action temporarily pauses the state of a running instance, it is useful for taking a snapshot.
+- **Pause Instance:** this action temporarily pauses the state of a running instance, it is useful for taking a snapshot.

-- Suspend Instance, this action stops a running instance.
+- **Suspend Instance:** this action stops a running instance.
 The difference between pause and suspend is that pause is only for a shot period, all resources binded to an instance are still available and suspend is for long-term and resources may be removed.

-- Soft Reboot Instance, this action allows users to reboot the running instance.
+- **Soft Reboot Instance:** this action allows users to reboot the running instance.

-- Hard Reboot Instance, this action allows users to reboot the running instance.
+- **Hard Reboot Instance:** this action allows users to reboot the running instance.
  The difference between soft reboot and hard reboot are that soft reboot issues reboot signal to the running instance and will do a smooth reboot and the hard reboot simulates the reboot like pressing the computer power button.
 It is useful if the running instance is not responding to any commands.

-- Rebuild Instance, use different image to build a new instance.
+- **Rebuild Instance:** use different image to build a new instance.
 The new instance maintains the same specification of the old instance such as cpus, rams and etc.
  Remember, this action will destroy all data in the instance and need to use with caution.

-- Terminate Instance, permanently delete the instance and data is removed as well.
+- **Terminate Instance:** permanently delete the instance and data is removed as well.

 You can refer to this [document][manage instance] to see more information about managing instances.

-### Create instance snapshots
+## Create instance snapshots

 To create an snapshot, you can click 'Create Snapshot' from the above action list and you will see a pop-up window like below: